 Ok, consider a 91-day T-bill.
 Assume the true value (also called the Par value), is Rs.100.
 This T-bill is issued to you at a discount to its par value, Say Rs.97.
 After 91 days, you will get back Rs.100 and therefore you make a return of Rs.3.
-Think of it as good as buying a stock at Rs.97 and selling it after 91 days at Rs.100.
+Think of it, this is as good as buying a stock at Rs.97 and selling it after 91 days at Rs.100.
 The only difference is that this is a guaranteed transaction, meaning, there is no risk of you selling below 100 (or above 100).

 This sounds quite straightforward, is there anything else I need to know about T-bills?